 Pro Tip: Read Best site structure for SEO to learn how to optimize your website’s pages and categories in a way that is meaningful for both search engines and users.

 5. Optimize your internal links

 As a startup or small business owner, you probably need to rank on Google for terms (keywords) related to your business.
-In other words, unlike a content driven website or big ecommerce store you have a narrower audience.
+In other words, unlike a content-driven website or big eCommerce store you have a narrower audience.

 For example, if you have a law firm and one of your pages describes your services, then from your home page you can link to that page by saying: ‘You can find out more about our legal services and….’
-Legal services in this case is the anchor text of the link that goes to the services page.
+Legal services in this case are the anchor text of the link that goes to the services page.

 This gives a strong clue to search engines that the referenced page is about legal services.

 Think for a moment about the purpose of having a business website.
 Besides Internet exposure, what are your objectives?
 When visitors enter your website, what do you want them to do?

 - Fill out an order form?

 - Buy a product?

 - Visit your services page?